Rattery Policies & Adoption Requirements

 Poor respiratory health

-My rats are clear of the following diseases and pathogens:
+My rats are clear of the following diseases and pathogens while in my care:

 Streptobacillus moniliformis